How to tie up the horse in a cross tie in a safe manner?

 The halter should have a wide surface on the neck and be in good quality and you should always close all the buckles, so the throat snap doesn’t hurt the horse in the eye when they shake their head.

-The ties themselves should consist of a non-elastic tie without a flexible, elasticated tie up.
+The ties themselves should consist of a non-elastic tie without a flexible, elasticated tie up, so as not to create an unpleasant bungy effect when the horse puts pressure on the tie-up.

-If you see someone using an old-fashion baling-twine directly tied to the halter, please make sure it’s removed so the loop doesn´t get caught in other items so horses don’t break their jaws.
+If you see someone using an old-fashion baling-twine directly tied to the halter, please make sure it’s removed, so the loop doesn´t get caught in other items so horses don’t break their necks or jaws.

-Some systems do release to easily where the horse gets loose with just a sharp head turn.
+Make sure the tie-up does not release too easily where the horse gets loose with just a sharp head turn.

 A number of people argue that the horse should not be able to get loose when in fear, but we have another opinion.